b0llull0s/Arch-Installation-Scripts/README.md

 ## Credits and appreciations

-- Credit to ==Stephan Raabe== for the base idea behind the custom scripts and all the `pywal` integration without his youtube channel would have been way harder.
+- Credit to Stephan Raabe for the base idea behind the custom scripts and all the `pywal` integration without his youtube channel would have been way harder.
 - Credit to s4vitar for the `rmk` function.
 - Credit to the annonymous user who posted the `waybar` custom module to see your public ip.
 - Credit to @PenAce for the `wireshark` profiles taken from his awesome video.